soumyeeet/soumyeeet/README.md

 - 👋 Hi, I’m @soumyeeet
-- 👀 I’m interested in aerospace technology
+- 👀 I’m interested in aerospace technology (ended up in a CS uni)
-- 🌱 I’m currently learning how to use github
+- 🌱 I’m currently learning how to code?
-- 💞
+- 💞 Graphic Designing so far
-- 📫 How to reach me ... don't. just don't.
+- 📫 How to reach me: pandey.a.soumya@gmail.com

 <!---
 soumyeeet/soumyeeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.